-Retrospective subgroup analysis by dementia severity indicates that the results reported for function (ADCS-ADL-SIV; see Table 7) was driven by patients with moderately severe dementia (baseline MMSE 10-12).
+Retrospective subgroup analysis by dementia severity indicates that the results reported for function (ADCS-ADL-SIV; see Table 9) was driven by patients with moderately severe dementia indicating statistical significance at the level of 0.05.

+(baseline MMSE 10-12).
 Clinically relevant effects on cognition (SIB Total Score) were apparent for both severity subgroups in Study US44.